Olaseni-dev/OlaTimeTracker/README.md

-# time-tracker
+# OlaTimeTracker

-Java (Maven) application for tracking time on the job
+OlaTimeTracker is a customized time tracking application based on time-tracker.

+## Modifications by Olaseni-dev

+- Updated project metadata
+- Customized UI elements
+- Added new feature X

+## Credits

+This project is based on the [time-tracker](https://github.com/srctips/time-tracker) project by the srctips team.

-## Purpose
+## License

-This purpose of this project is to show how to use Maven and Jenkins together.

-Updates,

-and more updates
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.